FREQUENTLY ASKED

 Answer:

-health (SA/MH) credit earned during a member’s current two-year reporting
+Substance abuse/mental health (SA/MH) credit earned during a member’s

-cycle cannot be carried forward to satisfy the requirements of the
+current two-year reporting cycle cannot be carried forward to satisfy the

 Answer: